Best Stand

 - Vacuum bagging

-that looks pretty much the same costs maybe $1600.
+looks pretty much the same costs maybe $1600.

 Distribution channel factor in the pricing